Dealer Licensing in Maine

 - Failure to appear at a hearing

-If you pass, on the other hand, you'll pay another $150 for your dealer's license.
+If you pass, on the other hand, you'll pay another $150 for each type of vehicle you are selling.
 The license must be renewed annually.
 The license fee for each type of different vehicle is $150.

 Here's a schedule of the current Maine auto dealer licensing and registration fees: